June 24, 2025

 1 Purchased goods and services

-The emission data consist of primary data from suppliers (EPDs, PCFs etc.) and secondary data from databases (both activity and spend-based emission factors).
+The emission data consists of primary data from suppliers (EPDs, PCFs etc.) and secondary data from databases (both activity and spend-based emission factors).
 Additionally, some primary data from suppliers have been used on similar products from other suppliers.
 The primary database used is Klimakompasset.

 Currently, the available data on purchased services such as accounting or consultancy is of a quality so low, that we have chosen not to include this category in the calculations.
 This category amounts to a minor part of the total purchase, but will however be included at a later stage, when we have gathered the necessary data.